bartmika/tpoller-server/README.md

 - 2021/07/13 23:20:00
 - ... etc

-If you'd like to see how to setup a server, check this project out.
+If you'd like to see how to setup a server, see [tarduinoreader-server](https://github.com/bartmika/tarduinoreader-server).

 ## Prerequisites